Richy1989/NovusNodes/README.md

 For Node API for .NET a Shared DLL has to be compiled.
 More info here: https://microsoft.github.io/node-api-dotnet/scenarios/dotnet-js.html

 ## Plugins
 In order to create a plugin the **NovusNodoPluginLibrary.dll** has to be referenced in a Razor Component Project.
+The Plugin class needs to inherit from the **PluginBase** class and the Plugin UI (for configuration) needs to inherit from the **NovusUIPluginBase**, implement the abstract methods and your own functionality.
 The Plugin needs to adapt the following attribute: `[NovusPlugin("7BA6BE2A-19A1-44FF-878D-3E408CA17366", "JS Function", "#ea899a")]`
 Check the "NovusNodoUIPLugin" project for a sample implementation.